wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-get-started-defender-endpoint/includes/prepare.md

 ### 5. Auto investigation and remediation (AIR)

 AIR is a core part of Microsoft Defender for Endpoint, and therefore With automated investigation and remediation, you can   let Microsoft Defender for Endpoint automatically investigate threats, and remediate them for you at scale, based on controls that you set.
-Use automated investigation and remediation to help to reduce the volume of alerts for your organization’s security team.
+Use automated investigation and remediation to help to reduce the volume of alerts for your organization's security team.

 ### 6. Microsoft Threat Experts (MTE)

 Microsoft Threat Experts is a managed service to get access to security experts.
 You can use it to get access to insights that you can use to better understand threats and take appropriate action.
-This a separate service, so it’s not a direct capability of Microsoft Defender for Endpoint.
+This a separate service, so it's not a direct capability of Microsoft Defender for Endpoint.

 ## Learn more